tensorflow/tfjs-models/posenet/README.md

 # PoseNet model

-This package contains a standalone PoseNet model for classification, as well as some demos.
+This package contains a standalone PoseNet model for Pose Estimation, as well as some demos.

 ## Setup